coders4climatestrike/website/_src/posts/2020-05-16-a-community-that-converts-cars-to-electric.md

 Many thanks to Ross McKinlay, Richard Dallaway, Charlotte Franklin, Jamie Beevor and many others that helped editing the interview.
 Many thanks to Kevin Sharpe for his sharing this with us.

+Follow to the next article on the series: [Damien Maguire.
+An Electric Engineer that converts cars to electric](http://coders4climatestrike.com/2020/06/a-community-that-converts-cars-to-electric-part-2-damien-maguire-interview.html)